New Zealand–United Kingdom Free Trade Agreement: Negotiations

 On 21 October 2021, New Zealand and United Kingdom signed a free trade agreement eliminating tariffs on 97% of New Zealand exports to the UK including honey, wine, kiwifruit, onions, and most industrial products.
 In addition, a range of dairy and beef exports will be tariff free after a period of 15 years.
 On 1 March 2022, the two countries ratified the terms of the free trade agreement signed in October.
 This agreement removes tariffs on 99.5% of New Zealand exports including meat, butter and cheese.
 New Zealand Prime Minister Jacinda Ardern described the free trade agreement as a "gold-standard free trade agreement" that would help accelerate the country's economic recovery.
 This free trade agreement came into force on 31 May 2023.

+Areas covered in the New Zealand-United Kingdom Free Trade Agreement

+The New Zealand-United Kingdom Free Trade Agreement (NZUKFTA) is a comprehensive bilateral trade agreement comprising 33 chapters covering trade in goods, services, investment, digital trade, intellectual property, environment, and inclusive trade.